PeterOlsen1/gopher-hours/README.md

 time to start learning.

 TODOS:
-* IMPORTANT ISSUE
-  * one function changed my whole user profile. find out which one
 * Idk how to feel about changing profile photo
   * Update data sharing on the queue
   * Future issue (if time) cache repetitive data fetches?